baharbiazar/HIV_Forecast/README.md

 ## Dataset
 Merged dataset of 3140 rows x 39 columns.
 Year of 2015.
 ## Features Choosing
 Most of the columns names are professional medical terms.
-We created an excel file for a better understanding.
+Here is the list for better understanding.
 \
 <br>
 ![corre](images/excel_terms.png)